Revised, October 2017

 Chickpeas, also called garbanzo beans, (Cicer arientinum) belong to the legume family, which includes a variety of beans, peanuts, soybeans and lentils.
 Although the common chickpea in the market is tan or beige, there are also yellow, red, dark green or brown varieties.
 The two main varieties of chickpeas are the large, light-seeded kabuli type, referred to as garbanzo beans, and the small, dark-seeded desi type.

 Chickpeas are native to the Mediterranean region and are a major ingredient of many Middle Eastern, Mediterranean and Indian dishes, such as hummus, falafels and Indian curries.
-U.S. per capita consumption of chickpeas in 2014 was approximately 0.7 lbs., nearly doubling in five years.
+Growth in domestic demand for chickpea-containing products have helped to support prices and expand growth in production.
+U.S. per capita consumption of chickpeas is forecast at 1.85 pounds per person in 2017, up from 1.21 pounds per person in 2016.

 Chickpeas offer specific benefits to a healthy diet.
 A one cup serving of chickpeas provides 29 percent of the daily value of protein and 49 percent of the daily value of fiber.
 They also contain vitamins and minerals and significantly boost your intake of manganese and folate.

-In 2014, approximately 280.8 million pounds of chickpeas were produced in the U.S. on approximately 224,100 acres, yielding an average of 1,324 pounds per acre.
-Total U.S. production of chickpeas was down 21 percent in 2014 compared to 2013.
-Chickpeas are grown primarily in Washington (42 percent of total production), Idaho (34 percent), Montana (15 percent), and California (4 percent).
+In 2016, approximately 544.7million pounds of chickpeas were produced in the U.S. on approximately 320,000 acres, yielding an average of approximately 1,750 pounds per acre.
+Total U.S. acreage of chickpeas planted was up 53 percent in 2017 compared to 2016.
+Chickpeas are grown primarily in Washington (36 percent of total production), Idaho (35 percent), Montana (20 percent), and California (4 percent).
 Other states with chickpea production include North Dakota, Oregon and South Dakota.
 Idaho is the leading producer of small desi chickpeas; Washington leads the nation in the production of large kabuli chickpeas.
 According to the Food and Agriculture Organization (FAO) figures, India is the world’s largest producer of chickpeas, followed by Australia and Pakistan.

 In recent years, the pricing of chickpea has been calculated according to a three-tiered pricing schedule based on seed size.
-According to the USDA ERS, the season-average price for chickpeas was $38.81 per cwt in 2014.
+According to the USDA ERS, the season-average price for chickpeas was $55.17 per hundred weight in 2016, up 18 percent from 2015.

 The economic viability of a specialty crop such as chickpea will ultimately depend on several factors such as market development, contract and seed pricing, and production capability.